How do I add segments and target content to specific subscribers?

 Selecting the segment preview value from the segment dropdown

-As shown above, you will see that the segment "1.
-Subscribers in VIC" has been selected and a sample hero image applicable to that state is displayed in the email preview.
+As shown above, you will see that the segment Bronze Scoop Members and the branch East Brisbane has been selected and a sample hero image applicable to that Scoop Member and Branch is displayed in the email preview.

 Live Sample Proofs